 Year VI, VII or VIII

 Principal Clinical Experience and Advanced Experiences in Clinical Medicine and Basic Science - Course Requirements (See Section 1.03)

-The Principal Clinical Experience (PCE) is an integrated year-long block that is completed over 12 consecutive months.
-All students are required to participate in the weekly longitudinal multidisciplinary curriculum sessions (including PD-III) beginning in May.
-Students who are not able to complete their PhD work in time to enter the PCE in May may enter the PCE as late as August in a three-month clerkship or as late as September in a one-month clerkship, in consultation with the Society Master and the HMS Registrar; such students must participate in the weekly longitudinal multidisciplinary curriculum sessions beginning in May.
+Students who are not able to complete their PhD work in time to enter the PCE in May may begin core clerkships as late as August in a three-month clerkship or as late as September in a one-month clerkship, in consultation with the Society Master and the HMS Registrar; such students must participate in the weekly longitudinal multidisciplinary curriculum sessions beginning in May.

 Once clerkships are resumed, continuity in scientific exposure is maintained through special programs designed to bring MD-PhD students together with MD-PhD residents, fellows, and faculty in Harvard teaching hospitals.

 Step 2 USMLE (CK and CS)